 Q: How do I make my Christmas lights energy-efficient?

 A: Use LED lights, which consume up to 80% less energy than conventional bulbs.
+Look for LED Christmas light sets, solar-powered lights, or programmable LED strands.

 Q: When should I put up my decorations and take them down?